CHAPTER FOUR

 communities all across the world which have remained … true to me -

 To my followers in Egypt – New Advent Encyclopedia “The Church of Alexandria, founded according to the constant tradition of both East and West by St. Mark the Evangelist, was the centre from which Christianity spread throughout all Egypt, the nucleus of the powerful Patriarchate of Alexandria.
-Within its jurisdiction, during its most flourishing period, were included about 108 bishops; its territory embraced the six provinces of Upper Libya, Lower Libya (or Pentapolis), the Thebaid, Egypt, Acadia (or Heptapolis), and Augustamnica.
-In the beginning the successor of St. Mark was the only metropolitan, and he governed ecclesiastically the entire territory.
-As the Christians multiplied, and other metropolitan sees were created, he became known as the arch-metropolitan.”
+Within its jurisdiction, during its most flourishing period, were included about 108 bishops; its territory embraced the six provinces of

 my other adherents … among the Samaritans - The surviving orthodoxy and much of the liturgy of the Samaritans was established by a figure named Mark – or Marqeh son of Titus – in the late first century/early second century A.D.
 (Kippenberg, Stenhousen, Boid etc.)

-when my comforter returns cf Acts of Archelaus as well as various Manichaean references to Mani as the Comforter (or “Paraclete”)
+when my comforter returns – cf Acts of Archelaus as well as various Manichaean references to Mani as the Comforter (or “Paraclete”)

-the lands of Shem i.e. Syria
+the lands of Shem – i.e.

 p.
 34